Chameli (film): Production

-Chameli was first offered to actress Amisha Patel who then refused to do the film and said the role of prostitute won't match her character.
-Then the role went to Kareena Kapoor, which marked a turning point in her career.
-The film began production in August of 2003.
+Chameli was first offered to actress Amisha Patel, who then refused to do the film and said the role of a prostitute won't match her character.
+The role then went to Kareena Kapoor, which marked a turning point in her career.
+The film began production in August 2003.
 The director of the film, Anant Balani, died on 28 August 2003.
-The film was almost shelved when Pritish Nandy, the producer, called Sudhir Mishra to complete the film.
+The film was almost shelved when Pritish Nandy called Sudhir Mishra to direct the film.
 Mishra completed the film with a different script.

 Soundtrack

-Songs composed by Sandesh Shandilya and lyrics are penned by Irshad Kamil and Prof. R. N. Dubey.
+The songs are composed by Sandesh Shandilya and lyrics are penned by Irshad Kamil and Prof. R. N. Dubey.

 Reception

 Anupama Chopra wrote that "InChameli [sic], he [Sudhir Mishra] takes the late director Anant Balani's idea of a one-night encounter between a prostitute and an investment banker and creates a poignant portrait of urban lives.
 Taran Adarsh wrote that "On the whole, CHAMELI does not deliver.
 At the box-office, the film caters to a niche audience but in view of the fact that the film lacks a solid script to keep the viewer hooked, even that segment of viewers may not take to it whole-heartedly".
-A critic from Outlook wrote that "There is a good vibe between Bose and Kareena that makes the movie watchable".
-A critic from Deccan Herald wrote that "But be warned — high expectations will be shattered".
+Saumya Roy of Outlook wrote that "There is a good vibe between Bose and Kareena that makes the movie watchable".
+Chinmayee Manjunath from Deccan Herald opined, "But be warned — high expectations will be shattered".